 Create Your Own Qualified Retirement Plan

-If you don't have a typical job but you're still self-employed, you can create an employer plan for yourself.
+If you’re still self-employed, you can create an employer plan for yourself.
 For example, a Simplified Employee Pension (SEP) Individual Retirement Account might be right for you.

 With a SEP-IRA, you can make contributions toward your own retirement through an IRA.
-For 2017, you can contribute up to the smaller of $54,000 or 20 percent of your net self-employment income.
+For 2020, you can contribute up to 25% — but not more than $57,000 — of your net self-employment income.

 Consider a Brokerage Account

-"A retirement plan doesn't have to solely be funded with retirement accounts," said Harding.
-"Perhaps this period of unemployment has reinforced the need for a greater reserve of accessible after-tax funds, and in this case, a taxable brokerage account may be appropriate.
-Capital gains, dividends and interest will not be tax-deferred, but the balance in the account can be accessed penalty-free during a period of financial hardship or for financial objectives prior to age 59½."
+“A retirement plan doesn’t have to solely be funded with retirement accounts,” Harding said.
+“Perhaps this period of unemployment has reinforced the need for a greater reserve of accessible after-tax funds, and in this case, a taxable brokerage account may be appropriate.
+Capital gains, dividends and interest will not be tax-deferred, but the balance in the account can be accessed penalty-free during a period of financial hardship or for financial objectives prior to age 59 1/2.”